ebaauw/homebridge-zp/README.md

 - Optional control from HomeKit for Sonos zones leaving Sonos groups, and for Sonos zones creating/joining one Sonos group;
 - Optional control from HomeKit to enable/disable Sonos alarms;
 - Real-time monitoring from HomeKit of state per Sonos group and, optionally, per Sonos zone.
-Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications;
+Like the Sonos app, Homebridge ZP subscribes to ZonePlayer events to receive notifications;
 - Optional control from HomeKit for the status LED and child lock per ZonePlayer.
-Note that Sonos doesn't support events for these, so homebridge-zp cannot provide real-time monitoring for this;
+Note that Sonos doesn't support events for these, so Homebridge ZP cannot provide real-time monitoring for this;
 - Includes command-line tools, for controlling Sonos ZonePlayers and for troubleshooting.

 ### Prerequisites
 You need a server to run Homebridge.
-This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
+This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
-I use a a Raspberry Pi 3B+ and, occasionally, a Mac mini server.
+I run Homebridge ZP on a Raspberry Pi 3B+.

-To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, iPad, Mac, Apple Watch, iPod Touch, or Apple TV (4th generation or later).
+To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
-I recommend to use the latest released versions of iOS, iPadOS, watchOS, tvOS, and macOS.
+I recommend to use the latest released versions of iOS, watchOS, and tvOS.
-Please note that Siri and Apple's [Home](https://support.apple.com/en-us/HT204893) app provide only limited HomeKit support.
+Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
-To use the full features of homebridge-zp, you might want to check out some other HomeKit apps, like [Eve](https://www.evehome.com/en/eve-app) (free) or Matthias Hochgatterer's [Home+ 4](http://selfcoded.com/home/) (paid).
+To use the full features of Homebridg Zp, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).
-For HomeKit automation, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

 As Sonos uses UPnP to discover the ZonePlayers, the server running Homebridge must be on the same subnet as your Sonos ZonePlayers.
 As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
-For remote access, you you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).
+For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ### Zones
-The homebridge-zp plugin creates an accessory per Sonos zone, named after the zone, e.g. *Living Room Sonos* for the *Living Room* zone.
+Homebridge ZP creates an accessory per Sonos zone, named after the zone, e.g. *Living Room Sonos* for the *Living Room* zone.
 By default, this accessory contains a single `Switch` service, with the same name as the accessory.
 The standard `On` characteristic is used for play/pause control.
 Additional characteristics control volume, select input, change track, etc.
 However, neither Apple's Home app nor Siri support these.